John Marshall High School (Richmond, Virginia): History

 Named after Founding Father John Marshall, who also served as the fourth chief justice of the United States, the school originally opened in 1909, serving an all-white student body.
 The original school sat at the intersection of Eighth Street and Marshall Street, and was Richmond's first public high school when it opened.
 It was located behind the historic John Marshall House.

 In late 1959, ground was broken for a replacement high school on the grounds of the old Pine Camp Tuberculosis Hospital.
 Several names were considered by the school board, which chose to re-use the John Marshall name.
 Following the 1959–60 school year, the original building was closed, with the new facility welcoming students in the fall of 1960.
 The original building was demolished in 1961, in spite of protests by students.
 Today, the John Marshall Courthouse complex is located at the site of the old school.

 Desegregation arrived at John Marshall in 1961 when three Black students were admitted.
 Integration quickly followed, to the point where by 1968 the Black student population exceeded that of white students.

 Demographics

-As of the 2022–23 school year, John Marshall's student body is 84.3% Black, with 88.7% minority enrollment.
-Ninety-nine percent of students were economically disadvantaged and on the free-lunch program.
+As of the 2025–26 school year, John Marshall's student body is 76.2% Black, with 88.7% minority enrollment.
+116% of students were economically disadvantaged and on the free-lunch program.

 Student performance

-As of the 2022–23 school year, 32% of John Marshall students had taken at least one AP test, and the graduation rate was 94%.
-Proficiency in mathematics was at 35%, while reading and science were at 76% and 40%, respectively.
+As of the 2025–26 school year, 33% of John Marshall students had taken at least one AP test, 1% of students had passed at least one AP exam, and the graduation rate was 86%.
+Proficiency in mathematics was at 77%, while reading and science were at 63% and 72%, respectively.